15 things to do in Sousse, Tunisia

 9) Excursions from Sousse: Kairouan

 Kairouan is one of the most important religious places for Sunni Muslims.
-Go check out the Mosque of Oqba (or Great Mosque of Kairouan), Mosque of the Three Gates, Mosque of the Barber, Mosque of Ansar, Mosque Al Bey, the well Bi’r Barouta.
+Go check out the Mosque of Oqba (or Great Mosque of Kairouan), Mosque of the Three Gates, Mosque of the Barber, Mosque of Ansar, Mosque Al Bey, and the well Bi’r Barouta.
 Take a break for a tea and a makrouhd (a typical pastry with dates).
 If you want to buy something from Kairouan, you may choose from the vast offer of traditional Kairouan carpets.

 10) Excursions from Sousse: Monastir

 Monastir is a holiday resort city where you can combine the beach with culture and history.
-Some places to visit in Monastir: Medina, Bourguiba Mosque (Habib Bourguiba Mausoleum – the first president of the Republic of Tunisia), Ribat, Cemetery Sidi el-Mézeri, and Costume Museum.
+Some places to visit in Monastir: Medina, Bourguiba Mosque (Habib Bourguiba Mausoleum – the first president of the Republic of Tunisia), Ribat, Cemetery Sidi el-Mézeri, and the Costume Museum.

 11) Excursions from Sousse: El Jem